Showcase-Joz/t4tf/README.md

   ---

+## Installation

+1. Open **VS Code** and traverse to the folder you want to put your project in.
+2. Right click the folder name and _go to with terminal_
+3. In the terminal window, type `git clone https://github.com/Showcase-Joz/barebones-v4.git`

+**OR** Download the repo - [https://github.com/Showcase-Joz/barebones-v4.git](https://github.com/Showcase-Joz/barebones-v4.git) to a suitable folder on your system.

 ## Usage

-1. Download the repo - [https://github.com/Showcase-Joz/barebones-v4.git](https://github.com/Showcase-Joz/barebones-v4.git) to a suitable folder on your system.
-2.
+You can use one of four commands out of the box:

+### gulp init

+### gulp build

+### gulp watch

+### gulp clean